Animal sanctuary: Services provided

 A veterinarian examines her patient's teeth to check hygiene status.

 Animal sanctuary services include spaying and neutering, hygiene, and physical well-being.
 These services are mainly performed by licensed veterinarians.
 Other positions that can be held by people at sanctuaries include specialized animal trainers, groomers, and volunteers.
 When it comes to new residents, they are typically not used to living with a large population of their kind and can be easily overwhelmed or agitated.
 Because of this, they can be held for a certain amount of time before being admitted to the general public.
 In this time, veterinarians study the new animal's behavioral and dietary habits and try for a smooth transition into the sanctuary's environment.
 Also, some species of animals, dogs for example, are social creatures.
 In isolation they get lonely and become depressed.
 Animal sanctuaries often accommodate these types of animals by putting them in living quarters where they're in groups or pairs that they fit well with.
 Enrichment activities are also available for the residents.

-Animal sanctuaries in the United States

-There are currently over 1500 wildlife sanctuaries in the United States, ranging from elephant rehabilitation (The Elephant Sanctuary, Tennessee) to those caring for farm animals saved from slaughterhouses (Farm Animal Refuge, San Diego, California).
-The largest animal sanctuary in the United States is the Best Friends Animal Sanctuary near Kanab, Utah.
-This sanctuary spans across nearly 4,000 acres and is home to approximately 1,600 animals.
-According to the sanctuary, "Best Friends has become the heart of a collaborative no-kill movement, and a model for the future of animal welfare," and the sanctuary hopes to "bring the entire nation to no-kill in 2025."

-While there are many ways to donate and support animal sanctuaries throughout the United States, many sanctuaries have begun bringing awareness to their causes on social media with ranging, but largely significant success.
-Many have brought in tens or hundreds of thousands of followers.
-Social media has become an opportunity for sanctuaries to raise awareness of the abuse and cruelty that is present in many animal-based industries and educate the general population on how they can help.

 Accreditation

-There are two primary organizations that provide accreditation and support for animal sanctuaries: the Global Federation of Animal Sanctuaries and the American Sanctuary Association.
-In the United States, sanctuaries must also be licensed by the United States Department of Agriculture (USDA) and regularly inspected by the Animal and Plant Health Inspection Service (APHIS) for compliance with the Animal Welfare Act.
+The primary US-based organization that provides accreditation and support for animal sanctuaries is the Global Federation of Animal Sanctuaries.
+An earlier organization, American Sanctuary Association, ceased operations.
+In the United States, sanctuaries must also be licensed by the United States Department of Agriculture (USDA) and regularly inspected by the Animal and Plant Health Inspection Service (APHIS) for compliance with the Animal Welfare Act..